-Predominantly a lava cliff, the rocks were formed when unusually mineral rich rain water flowed down on the rocks, turning them partially white or black in some places.
+Predominantly a lava cliff, they were formed when mineral rich rain water flowed down on the rocks, turning them partially white or black in some places.

 The rocks are used as a destination for an acclimatization hike.

 are given the option of hiking to the rocks so as to acclimatize themselves to the high altitude, before coming back down to Horombo huts

 Whereas those on a 5 day variation of the route continue on to Kibo huts

 Hiking, picnics, or the usual photo sessions.Best time to visit